dvanmosselbeen/dvm-docs/OS/GNU-Linux/Raspberrypi/raspberrypi.md

     apt-get update
     apt-get dist-upgrade

-I also got another failing issue and the error told to run `apt --fix-broken install` which i did.
+I also got another failing issue and the error told to run `apt --fix-broken install` which I did.

-Once the upgrade done, restart to raspberry, to be sure everything is ok.
+Once the upgrade done, restart to `Raspberry Pi`, to be sure everything is ok.

 ## Other notes not categorised